 - understand the increasingly social nature of the information ecosystem where authorities connect.

-- Finding and evaluating peer-reviewed information (ENGL 101 and many others)
+- Finding and evaluating peer-reviewed information (ENGL 101, NURS 100 and many others)

 - Discipline-specific databases (ENGL 102 and throughout the majors)

 - Evaluating author credentials and their relationship to credibility (ENGL 101)